-The Lake Tanganyika Water Management project, funded by the European Union and implemented by Enabel, the Belgian Development Agency, in collaboration with Lake Tanganyika Authority, has just completed the rehabilitation of the two first drying bed of the Buterere treatment plant.
+On 18 July, the LATAWAMA project, funded by the European Union and implemented by the Belgian development agency Enabel, and the Lake Tanganyika Authority, organized a visit of the project's achievements at the Buterere wastewater treatment plant.